It’s well known that with many Full HDTV, you had to sit back to get the best experience. There were even formulas

-With Full HDTVs you had to sit back from them to get the best experience.
-There are even formulas to work out the optimum amount.
-But 4K TVs are so high-detailed that you don't need to worry about sitting too close and seeing the pixels.
-In fact, the closer the better the experience (within reason).
+Those days are now over.
+Modern 4K TVs (and the first wave of 8K TVs) are so high-detailed that you don't need to worry about sitting too close and seeing the pixels.
+In fact, the closer the better the experience.
+Within reason, anyway.

 As you can see from the graph, from 40 inches to 55 the growth is relatively flat – indicating a low cost per inch upgrade price.
 After that, things tend to head North.
 Fast.

-If you leave out the crazy outlier massive TV sets (with over several hundred dollars per inch upgrade prices) the average is $158 per inch to go past 55 inches.
-(If you include the outliers it’s an overall average $213 per inch.)
+If you leave out the crazy outlier massive TV sets (with over several hundred dollars per inch upgrade prices) the average is $158-per-inch to go past 55-inches.
+If you include the outliers it’s an overall average $213-per-inch.

-By comparison, going from 40 inches to 55 inches costs you, on average, just $68 per inch.
+By comparison, going from 40-inches to 55-inches costs you, on average, just $68 per inch.

 Things are harder to track in the world of curved TVs due to a lack of data.
 However, these generally-expensive TVs mostly increase at a rate of $200 per inch between 55 and 65 inches.

 We completely realise that most people are constrained by budget first and foremost and that this investigation sounds very much like a first world problem and a half.

 Read more: Samsung 8000 and 9000 Series TVs review

-- TV buying guide: What to look for when buying a TV in 2016
+TV buying guide: What to look for when buying a TV in 2016

-- Home Theatre review: Which is better, a 4K projector or 4K TV?
+Home Theatre review: 4K projector vs 4K TV?